 EU enlargement

 In 2022, the Western Balkans and Türkiye were joined by Ukraine, Moldova and Georgia as accession candidates.
 The EU holds accession negotiations with Serbia, Montenegro and, since July 2022, Albania and North Macedonia.
 However, negotiations with Türkiye are currently on hold.
-Bosnia and Herzegovina, Ukraine and Moldova have candidate status.
 Kosovo and Georgia are potential accession candidates.

 Accession negotiations were opened with Montenegro on 29th June 2012.
 33 of 35 chapters have been opened, 3 chapters (Science and Research; Education and Culture; External Relations) have been provisionally closed.
 Before further negotiation chapters can be closed, the interim criteria in rule of law chapters 23 and 24 in particular must be met.
 Due to domestic political turbulence, there has been little progress in negotiations since 2020.

 With Kosovo, the Stabilization and Association Agreement entered into force on 1st April 2016.
 Further EU rapprochement depends on the normalization of relations with Serbia, progress in the reform process, and the attitude of the five EU non-recognizers (Greece, Romania, Slovakia, Spain and Republic of Cyprus).
 Kosovo submitted a formal application for EU membership on 15th December 2022.
 Austria will work to ensure that this is dealt with in accordance with usual procedures.
-At the end of 2022, an agreement was reached between the Council and the European Parliament on visa liberalization for Kosovo, which is to apply from 1st January 2024.
+At the end of 2022, an agreement was reached between the Council and the European Parliament on visa liberalization for Kosovo, which has entered force on the 1st of January 2024.

 The EU has been conducting accession negotiations with Türkiye since 2005.
 So far, only one chapter (science and research) has been provisionally closed.
 Due to the political situation, accession talks with Türkiye came to a de facto standstill in 2018.
 Currently, no negotiations are taking place, nor are new negotiation chapters being opened.